alfred1137/alfred1137.github.io/.clinerules/lofc-cm-blog-guide.md

 -   Use italics for individual names, e.g., `*Dele Alli*`.

+### Exceptions

+- the above rules does not apply to names being mentioned in a table.

 ## Best Practices

 *   **Use Active Voice:** Use active voice to make the writing more direct and engaging.